AiJared/DSA_in_python/README.md

 The Big O runtime for linear search is O(n) also know as linear time.

 The Big O runtime of binary search is O(log n).

+Now that is just an introduction to algorithms and data structures, there is more to it than just those few algorithms and data structures we have looked at.
+We will look at more in a few.